shawon017/CRUK/README.md

 ## Gratitude

-First of all, I would like to earnestly thank you for giving me a reason to learn so much about AWS within a week.
-I would never be able to learn this much without a reason!
-Though I worked around the clock to implement this by learning and doing research before every move.
-Please note I have never used AWS before this. :)
+I would like to express my sincere gratitude to you for presenting me with an opportunity to extensively learn about AWS within a short span of a week.
+This opportunity has enriched me with invaluable knowledge that I would not have gained without a substantial reason.
+Although it required round-the-clock work, every moment was spent productively in learning and researching prior to each implementation.
+It's worth mentioning that this was my first hands-on experience with AWS, making it an even more rewarding journey. :)

 ## Welcome to the CRUK AWS project!